Business Startup Checklist

 3. Open the Company Bank Account

 Select a bank and open the company bank account.
-A list of banking institutions in St. Albert is available on the City's directory.
+A list of banking institutions in St. Albert is available in the City's directory.

 5. Obtain Licenses and Permits